mehackit/sonic-pi-workshop/_exercises/en/02-make-a-song/02-drum-beat.md

 end
 {% endhighlight %}

+You might be wondering how the live_loops would translate to music sequences in popular music-making apps?
+The following video might help you to understand their relation.

+<iframe width="640" height="360" src="https://www.youtube.com/embed/iFMNOb33_KM?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

-Play around with different samples and rhythms.
+Now play around with different samples and rhythms.
 You could also add a third `live_loop` for percussions or other effects.
 Next you'll create a bass track for your composition.